mjrgh/PinscapePico/README.md

 As of 0.1.13, the release package also includes a build for the Raspberry Pi Pico2 RP2350.
-I haven't tested the Pico2 build beyond the most basic checks that it loads correctly with the basic factory configuration, so I'd only recommend the Pico2 at this point if you're willing to play the part of an early beat tester.
-If you want something that's known to work, stick with the original Pico.
-But if you do want to test against the new model, I'm interested in hearing how well it works.
+I haven't tested the Pico2 build beyond the most basic checks that it loads correctly with the basic factory configuration, and I'm still doing all of my development and testing work on the original RP2040, so I'd only recommend using the Pico2 if you're comfortable using something more experimental.
+Pinscape doesn't take any particular advantage of the hardware upgrades in the Pico2, but the Pico2 shouldn't present any disadvantages, either, since it seems to have good upward compatibility by design.

-The "W" variations (Pico W and Pico 2W) are **not supported**.
-The W versions have different fixed wiring for some of the GPIOs, to accommodate the WiFi chip, which changes how a few of the standard platform features work.
-Pinscape seems to *mostly* work on the W, but some things might not work properly due to the pre-assigned GPIO differences.
-I'd therefore recommend against using a W with Pinscape, especially considering that Pinscape doesn't make use of any of the WiFi features, so you don't get any benefits to compensate for the compatibility issues.
+The "W" variations (Pico W and Pico 2W) are **not supported** at the moment.
+The W differs from the original Pico in how some of the internal peripherals are connected, so it requires some special handling in the firmware, which Pinscape doesn't do.
+Some people have reported that Pinscape *mostly* works on the W; the .uf2 files for the base Pico work on the W, and the only problem reported is that the on-board LED doesn't work.
+So you can use a W if you can live with the LED not working, and with any other problems that might still be lurking.
+But I don't see any reason you'd want to: yes, the W has that spiffy wireless module, but Pinscape can't take any advantage of it, so it might as well not be there.

 ## Features